Setup & OrganizeSaved Views

 Open your feedback or roadmap inbox and apply the filters you want — board, status, tags, anything.

-Save as view
+Save the view

 Give it: